 Our Baltimore Disability Lawyer Assists with Social Security Eligibility and Applications

 Although it is designed to be accessible to all, the disability claim process for Social Security benefits can be complicated and frustrating for people who desperately need an income.
-A Baltimore disability attorney can help you navigate the process so that you can get the benefits you need and get some stability in your life.
+Emmett B. Irwin can help you navigate the process so that you can get the benefits you need and get some stability in your life.

 You may be eligible for different benefits depending on your situation.
 Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI) both provide benefits to people with disabilities but have different requirements: